sinemachad/dimos/README.md

 Dimensional is an open-source framework for building agentive generalist robots.
 DimOS allows off-the-shelf Agents to call tools/functions and read sensor/state data directly from ROS.

-The framework enables orchestration of Agents() as generalized spatial planners and robot skills/action primitives as functions.
+The framework enables neurosymbolic orchestration of Agents() as generalized spatial planners and robot skills/action primitives as functions.

 The result: cross-embodied *"Dimensional Applications"* exceptional at generalization and robust at symbolic action execution.